preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/Documentation-Final_Version.md

 ![Viz 3](https://github.com/preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/blob/master/Images/Ver2-3.png)

+### Presenting the story
 These three visualizations were then put together in the form of a story as opposed to a dashboard like the previous version.
 The advantage of the story format was that it was easier to explain and build in the story-telling aspect which is an essential pillar for building a good visualization framework.

 ## Conclusion of the Analysis:

 1. In general, it is observed that though the population of the City of Chicago is increasing, the overall number of speed violations observed is going down.
 This is a positive news as it means that violations are going down even though the expected number of cars on the roads is increasing.
 Though there could be many reasons for this decline, like increase in the fine amounts which discourages people from speeding.
 Also, Chicago is one of the most dangerous cities in United States with increasing rates for violent crimes.
 Hence, though speed violations contribute to the city's income, law enforcement may be diverting their forces on other serious crimes.
 Data regarding this will surely improve the analysis.
 2. From the second visualization, it is clear that on an average, most violations are observed in Summer.
 This is despite the fact that cameras around school are de-activated during this time.
 Hence, the law enforcement authorities could further dwell on why their citizens are speeding this much in the summer months.
-May-be increasing the number of speed cameras could help.
+Maybe increasing the number of speed cameras could help.
 3. The third visualization identifies the addresses with highest and the lowest violations.
 It further identifies the addresses where schools are located and where parks are located and reinforces some of the assumptions made in the analysis.